MayoSR/cornell-student-housing-frontend/README.md

 Develop a website that provides people with a platform to advertise or identify subleases in Ithaca.

 ### Project Objectives
-1. Post a sublease with information about the property.
+* Post a sublease with information about the property.
-2. Search for subleased properties based on user-defined filters.
+* Search for subleased properties based on user-defined filters.
-3. Provide reputation and review ratings for users posting subleases.
+* Provide reputation and review ratings for users posting subleases.
-4. Implement reporting system to mitigate inappropriate listings, users, and behaviors.
+* Implement reporting system to mitigate inappropriate listings, users, and behaviors.
-5. Ability to differentiate between Cornell University users with a NetID and other guest users.
+* Ability to differentiate between Cornell University users with a NetID and other guest users.
+* Provide contact information between sublessor and sublessee.
+* Track a list of sublease listings.
+* Implement a feedback system so that users can rate their experience with the platform.

-###
+### Key Stakeholders
+* Ithaca sublessors (includes Cornell University students)
+* Ithaca sublessees (includes Cornell University students)